This page owes a large debt to the comment guidelines for U.S.S. Mariner.

 What will get a comment deleted or edited

 - It’s spam.
 Obviously.
 If your comment gets caught in our spam filter (by, for instance, having more than 10 links), it may not show up until a human being has looked at it.
 If your comments don’t show up that’s almost certainly the problem, and don’t hesitate to email us.

 - Thread hijacking.
-This has become an increasing problem, and we’re going to put a stop to it.
 Keep the discussion relevant to the subject of the post, unless it’s an “open thread.”
 If you would like to start a conversation on a different topic and can’t wait for an open thread, send us an email and if it’s transit/land use related, we’re likely to oblige, as long as it’s on topic and one of us has the time.

 - Impersonation.
 Don’t pretend to be a person you aren’t.
 Obviously our ability to detect this is somewhat limited, but if we receive evidence of it we’ll come down hard.
 On a related note, please refrain from picking a name that has been “claimed” by a regular commenter.
 In fact, first-name-only tags make it much harder to remember who you are, unless it’s a relatively unusual name.